 If you’re looking for additional ways to increase your eye health, taking supplements might be a good habit to begin.
 Ask your doctor if a supplement is right for you.

-Focus Laboratories offers Tozal, an eye supplement that incorporates taurine, omega-3, zinc picolinate, lutein/zeaxanthin, and antioxidants — which combines vitamins A, C, D3, and E.
+Focus Laboratories offers Tozal.
+TOZAL is an eye supplement that incorporates taurine, omega-3, zinc picolinate, lutein/zeaxanthin, and antioxidants — which combines vitamins A, C, D3, and E.

 “Vitamin A helps process night vision and acts in combination with other antioxidants, such as Vitamin C and E, which may help decrease the progression of AMD [or Age-related Macular Degeneration].”

 “How do I prevent dryness and discomfort?”

 If you work on computers or use other digital devices for long periods of time, you may struggle with dry, irritated eyes.
-Bring this up in your exam, as your doctor may be able to suggest some ways to prevent the temporary effects of blue lights from digital devices such as TVs, phones, and computers.
+Bring this up in your exam.
+Your doctor may be able to suggest some ways to prevent the temporary effects of blue lights from digital devices.

 “Is there anything else I can do to help my eyes?”